45 Best Things to Do in Seattle, WA

 Observe the old and new at South Lake Union

 South Lake Union is a real-time showcase of Seattle’s constant reinvention.
-Formerly a manufacturing zone (in fact, home to Boeing’s first airplane factory), the neighborhood now hosts Amazon’s cutting-edge headquarters.
+Formerly a manufacturing zone (home to Boeing’s first airplane factory), the neighborhood now hosts Amazon’s cutting-edge headquarters.

-Or, simply catch a choir performance.
-St. James Cathedral is an old-world structure of typical Renaissance design; arched ceilings, bordered pillars and stained-glass inserts take you back to the early 1900s.
+Or, catch a choir performance.
+St. James Cathedral is an old-world structure of typical Renaissance design; arched ceilings, bordered pillars, and stained-glass inserts take you back to the early 1900s.

-Looking more like a distillery than café, the Reserve Roastery & Tasting Room presents the roasting process in real-time; an experience coffee bar and bakery serves a classier roast than the normal cash-and-ago selection, including coffee and tea cocktails.
+Looking more like a distillery than a café, the Starbucks Reserve Roastery presents the roasting process in real-time; an experience coffee bar and bakery serves a classier roast than the regular cash-and-ago selection, including coffee and tea cocktails.

-Fly high with Kenmore Air
+Enjoy Thrilling Rides with Kenmore Air

-Kenmore Air’s Seattle Scenic Seaplane Tour will have you soaring above Seattle in a leisurely cruise while enjoying a top-down view of the city in its entirety.
+Kenmore Air’s Seattle Scenic Seaplane Tour will have you soaring above Seattle on a leisurely cruise while enjoying a top-down view of the city.